 Another surprise was the huge number of super-flashy new gun shops in the city.
 There seemed to be one on every block.
 Not sure what that was about.
 But we wandered around the city and found interesting little scenes all around that piqued our interest and made us think that we might want to come back and spend some more time one day.

 For our final train in Europe, we booked a four-person sleeper car on the train to Istanbul.
 This time, for the first time, we actually got what we were after: just the four of us in a compartment.
 Of course, this train was only going to the border of Turkey, which we would reach at 2 am.
 Next year, the train line (and the Eurail pass) is due to be extended all the way to Istanbul, but for now, you must switch to a bus after going through the passport check at the border.
 The trip was comfortable, and because we knew the routine, we went right to sleep as soon as we boarded the train.
 The border crossing was painless, and the bus to Istanbul was comfortable.
 And I will never forget pulling into Istanbul, under the aqueduct, at the break of dawn.

 And so our Eurail adventure draws to a close.
 We had some incredibly wonderful times on the trains, and in our travels across Europe.
-We had frustrations and some uncomfortable moments, too, but above all we had an adventure on Eurail with our kids, and we have some great memories that will last us a lifetime.
+We had frustrations and some uncomfortable moments, too, but above all we had a great adventure on Eurail with kids, and we have some memories that will last us a lifetime.
 And our kids have learned how to navigate not just the train stations but the metros and buses across Europe like the backpackers they may emulate one day.
 It’s been a great journey, Eurail, and we thank you for it.